Airdrop Alpha

 World Markets

 A unified-margin trading app that runs spot, perps, and credit loops against a single collateral pool.
-The current points farm vector is a spot swap into wiTRY (synthetic Turkish lira) and holding it, which dual-farms World Markets and Brix simultaneously.
+The current points farm vector is a spot swap into iTRY (synthetic Turkish lira) and holding it, which dual-farms World Markets and Brix simultaneously.
+As of Wave 3, iTRY is live and properly bridged through World Markets per MegaETH's own announcement.

 This one rewards capital efficiency more than transaction count.
 One larger spot position you are willing to leave for the season earns more than dozens of small swaps.